-- Engage and demonstrate success in Religious Education Programs that are developmentally appropriate. - Demonstrate in a multiple of ways that they understand how much they are loved by God. - Demonstrate in multiple ways what their God given gifts and talents are, and how they are using them in service. - Participate and work alongside others in service to our community and the world - Manaakitanga - Use shared language to describe the Five Marks of Anglican Mission and how they are outworked at St Mark's school. - Link our Five Marks of Mission and an Ao Maori world view.
+- Engage and demonstrate success in Religious Education Programs that are developmentally appropriate. - Demonstrate in a multiple of ways that they understand how much they are loved by God. - Demonstrate in multiple ways what their God given gifts and talents are, and how they are using them in service. - Participate and work alongside others in service to our community and the world - Manaakitanga and our place in this part of the world - Turangawaewae - Use shared language to describe the Five Marks of Anglican Mission and how they are outworked at St Mark's school. - Link our Five Marks of Mission and an Ao Maori world view